njwilson23/depgraph/README.md

 ![Travis status](https://travis-ci.org/njwilson23/depgraph.svg?branch=master)

-`depgraph` is a tiny Python library for expressing networks of dependencies required to construct datasets.
+`depgraph` is a tiny (<500 LOC) Python library for expressing networks of dependencies required to construct datasets.
 Networks are declared in terms of the relationships (graph edges) between source and target datasets (graph nodes).
 Target datasets can then report sets of precursor datasets in the correct order.
 This makes it simple to throw together build script and construct dependencies in parallel.

 Traditionally, each `Dataset` is designed to correspond to a file.
 A `DatasetGroup` class handles cases where multiple files can be considered a